In any given month, thousands of organizations worldwide may suffer a data breach.

 3. OPM

 The U.S. Office of Personnel Management's (OPM) 2015 data breach affected an estimated 20 million people, including federal employees, family members, contractors, and job applicants.
 NPR noted that the exact method of entry is unknown, although a third-party contractor's website is a possibility.
-Since the breach, OPM has significantly revised their security methodologies with the help of the Department of Defense.
+Since the breach, OPM has significantly revised its security methodologies with the help of the Department of Defense.

 4. Ashley Madison